COLOR BLIND TEST

 The test offers the best way to detect your color blindness by asking quick real-time questions.
 You have to identify the number on the Ishihara plates and submit your answer within 3 seconds.
 For a good result, please take care of the below things before starting the test:

-- Increase your device brightness for better vision.
+• Increase your device (Phone/Tablet/PC) brightness for better vision.

-- Complete all the questions, and at the end, you will get the result of your test.
+• Complete all slides as shown in the test, and at the end, you will get the report of your test result.

 WHAT IS COLOUR BLINDNESS TEST?

-Color blindness is a common vision condition affecting millions of people worldwide.
-It doesn't mean that all color-blind people see the world in shades of grey.
-Often, people with this condition see colors differently, in a contracted spectrum.
+Color blindness is mostly a common vision condition affecting lots of people in the world.
+It does not mean that all color blinded people see the world in only shades of grey color.
+Sometimes, people with this condition saw colors differently.

-In this scenario, you see colors differently than most people, making it hard to distinguish between various colors.
+In this scenario, you saw colors differently than most people in the world, making it hard to differentiate between various colors.

-This condition is usually inherited, and while there is no cure, special contact lenses and glasses may help improve color perception.
+The color blind condition is usually get from family members, and while there is no cure for color blindness, special contact lenses and colored glasses may help improve colors.

 Try this Color Blind Test to get accurate and detailed results.